The osteopath can prevent and relieve many discomforts and aims to restore the balance between all systems of the human body.

 “Osteopathy is a manual approach whose objective is to restore the functionality of the structures and systems of the human body in order to optimize its capacity for self-regulation.
 This practice is based on a thorough knowledge of the health sciences and the interactions specific to the balance of the body.”

-Quote from Osteopathie Québec (https://www.osteopathiequebec.ca/fr/quest-ce-que-losteopathie)
+Quote from Ostéopathie Québec (https://www.osteopathiequebec.ca/fr/quest-ce-que-losteopathie)

-Prevention and improvement of the quality of life are therefore at the heart of this approach which promotes global health and well-being.
+Prevention and the improvement of quality of life are therefore at the heart of this approach, which promotes global health and well-being.
 Osteopathy allows us to regain a better balance and optimal functioning.

 What happens during an appointment?